Getting into plasma cutting can be very confusing, as there are so many different machines to choose from.

 Required Consumables and Parts

 Experienced cutters know just how valuable consumables can be when making quality cuts.
-But some that are not familiar with this concept, failing to realize how important the relationship between consumable components actually is.
+But some who are not familiar with this concept fail to realize how important the relationship between consumable components actually is.
 A single faulty component can misalign everything and cause the entire system to suffer.

 When it comes to a plasma torch, there are five integral consumables to consider:

-• Retaining cap – This part is used to hold the rest of the consumables together and is fixed on top of the stack up.
+- Retaining cap – This part holds the rest of the consumables together and is fixed on top of the stack-up.

-• Nozzle – This part is used to primarily focus the plasma arc and to funnel the gas flow, shaping and constricting the arc at the same time.
+- Nozzle – This part primarily focuses the plasma arc and funnels the gas flow, shaping and constricting the arc at the same time.

-• Electrode – The electrode helps to carry the current from the torch to the plate.
+- Electrode – The electrode carries the current from the torch to the plate.

-• Swirl ring – This part is used to help channel the gas in various directions as it comes down the machine and to the torch.
+- Swirl ring – This part helps channel the gas in various directions as it flows down the machine toward the torch.

 Plasma Cutter Torch Maintenance

 Taking care of your plasma cutter will help it work properly and last longer.
-The main issue comes with consumables that you are needed for a cutter as they have to be swapped out if they get faulty.
-Most machines come with a chart or a diagram of consumables that it comes with and which you are going to be using.
-It makes it a lot easier when you need to order spare parts.
+The main issue comes with consumables that you need for a cutter, as they have to be swapped out if they get faulty.
+Most machines come with a chart or diagram of the consumables they include and that you are going to be using.
+It makes ordering spare parts a lot easier.

-the first part is the swirl ring that helps direct the air down to the torch.
-Next comes the electrode which is usually made out of tungsten.
+The first part is the swirl ring that helps direct the air down to the torch.
+Next comes the electrode, which is usually made out of tungsten.
 If you notice a pit of at least 1mm, it means that you have to throw the electrode out.
 Be sure to have the correct nozzle for the system that you are using.
 If your nozzle starts getting an elliptical hole or you notice some burns, throw that baby away and change it.
-This part shouldn’t make contact with the material because it may tear the orifice of the nozzle and ruin the cut quality.
+This part shouldn’t come into contact with the material, as it may tear the nozzle orifice and ruin the cut quality.

-It is near impossible to mess up the way you stack your consumables together.
-The torch will simply not work and you will get an error code on your machine that will prevent you from trying.
+It is nearly impossible to mess up how you stack your consumables.
+The torch will simply not work, and you will get an error code on your machine that will prevent you from trying.

 Different Plasma Cutting Uses

-As the name suggests, plasma cutting is mainly used for cutting materials.
+As the name suggests, plasma cutting is primarily used to cut materials.
 But which types and for what kind of cutting?

 Autobody Repair and Automotive Cutting

-A plasma cutter comes more than useful when doing some autobody repairs.
+A plasma cutter comes in more than useful when doing some autobody repairs.
 A machine with a cut rating of 3/8 inch and a sever rating of 5/8 inch is perfect for automotive fabrication.
-If you plan to work on thicker pieces of metal, a more powerful machine should be used.
+If you plan to work on thicker metal pieces, a more powerful machine should be used.

-If you happen to need to do any repairs on your car or around your house, a small plasma cutter with the mentioned parameters above is perfect.
+If you need to do any repairs on your car or around your house, a small plasma cutter with the parameters mentioned above is perfect.
 You don’t really need a more powerful one.

 Industrial Cutting

 The units described above are aimed at smaller types of projects and home use.
-They are not going to be suitable for industrial work.
-At the same time machines that are more powerful and that come with CNC features are much more expansive.
-Investing in a machine like that for home use is not a good idea, that is why a list with all the machines above does exist.
+They are not suitable for industrial work.
+At the same time, more powerful machines with CNC features are much more expensive.
+Investing in a machine like that for home use is not a good idea; that is why a list with all the machines above exists.

 Artwork Cutting

 Using a plasma cutter doesn’t have to be all work.
 It can be fun as well and can help you produce fabulous pieces of art.
-The metal artwork is very much a thing and there are many people that have been able to hone their skills and turn it into an art form.
+Metal artwork is very much a thing, and many people have honed their skills and turned it into an art form.

-A plasma cutter is a basic instrument needed to cut some metal up and turn it into pieces that can become fabulous art pieces.
+A plasma cutter is a basic tool used to cut metal into pieces that can become fabulous art pieces.

 Small Welding Shop or Home Repair

 A plasma cutter is a useful piece of equipment if you own a small welding shop or for certain home repairs.
 In fact, a combo machine that can cut as well as TIG/Stick weld is much more useful to have.
-Being that you are working in a small shop, it means that you are more than likely not going to work on any serious projects.
+Since you are working in a small shop, you are more than likely not going to work on any serious projects.
 So this type of combo machine could be useful.

-However, don’t expect it to cut thicker pieces as it is simply not meant for that.
-But if your work consists of only home repairs or cutting something up for your neighbor, particularly if you reside in a rural setting, this type of combination will be perfect for the job.
+However, don’t expect it to cut thicker pieces, as it is simply not meant for that.
+But if your work consists only of home repairs or cutting something up for your neighbor, particularly if you live in a rural setting, this type of combination will be perfect for the job.

 Portability